MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 *Released Feb 2024*

-For an overview of C++ improvements in Visual Studio, VS Code, and vcpkg during 2023, see [A year of C++ improvements](https://devblogs.microsoft.com/cppblog/a-year-of-cpp-improvements-in-visual-studio-vs-code-and-vcpkg)

 Briefly, a few of the new features are:

 - `#include` diagnostics, which provides a detailed analysis of your `#include` directives.
 Activate this feature by right-clicking an `#include` and choosing **#include directives** > **Turn #include directive diagnostics on**.
 Above each `#include` is the number of times your code references that `#include` file.
 Click the **reference** link to navigate to where your code uses something from that header file.
 To view the build time of your `#include` directives, run Build Insights by navigating to **Build** > **Run Build Insights on Solution** > **Build**.